colinms4/meet/README.md

 I should be able to type in a form,
 So that I can specify how many events I want to see.

+Given: A user is on the event listing page  <br />
+When: The user inputs a number into the menu <br />
+Then: A list of events is displayed based on the input of the user <br />

 **3. Use the app when offline:**
 As a user,
 I should be able to use the app when offline,
 So that I can still browse the app with cached data while offline.

 **4. Add an app shortcut to the home screen:**
 As a user,